amayler/Homolog-a_Persistente/README.md

 # Homologia Persistente
-# Supplementary Code: [Título de tu Artículo]
+# Supplementary Code: [Homología Persistente]

 This repository contains the code and resources to reproduce the analysis and results from a research tittled "**[Homogía Persistente]**" published in [Journal of Basic Sciences].
+Two examples are presented of how the Python Ripser library is used to calculate Persistent Homology.

+To use Ripser, it is necessary to have Python installed on our computer.
+Ripser allows calculating the persistent homology of datasets and visualizing persistence diagrams.
+Originally, the Ripser library was designed to be used in the C programming language, so before installing Ripser, it is necessary to install the Cython library.

+This can be done from the Python command line with the command: pip install Cython.
+On the other hand, to install Ripser, use the command: pip install Ripser.
+Usually, Ripser is also used alongside the Python libraries: numpy, matplotlib.pyplot, and plot_diagrams.
+Below we present examples of how to use Ripser to obtain and understand persistence diagrams.

 ## Contents

-*   `notebook_1/analisis_datos.ipynb`: [Breve descripción de lo que hace este notebook, e.g., "Data preprocessing and exploratory analysis"].
+*   `notebook_1/0_generadores_1ra_rev.ipynb`: [Breve descripción de lo que hace este notebook, e.g., "Data preprocessing and exploratory analysis"].
-*   `notebook_2/modelo_entrenamiento.ipynb`: [Breve descripción, e.g., "Training and evaluation of the predictive model"].
+*   `notebook_2/1_generadores_1ra_rev.ipynb`: [Breve descripción, e.g., "Training and evaluation of the predictive model"].

 ## Quick Start in Google Colab